noris-network/mcs-backup/docs/hooks.md

 # Hooks
-Hooks are triggered in different phases of the backup/restore process.
-Scripts are executed in the configured backup root directory, or `/mnt` when not set.
+Hooks are triggered at various stages of the backup/restore process.
+Scripts are executed in the configured backup root directory, or `/mnt` when not specified.

 ## pipe-in
-When the [environment variable][envs] `PIPE_IN_SCRIPT` points to some existing script, it is executed and all output to `stdout` is piped into `restic` (think:
-`script | restic`).
-This is particularly beneficial if, for example, large databases are to be backed up, as no temporary disk space is required.
-In addition, the backup is faster because data does not have to be temporarily written to the file system.
+If the [environment variable][envs] `PIPE_IN_SCRIPT` points to an existing script, it will be executed and all output to `stdout` will be piped into `restic` (think: `script | restic`).
+This is particularly useful when backing up large databases, as no temporary disk space is required.
+In addition, the backup is faster because data does not have to be written temporarily to the file system.

 Example "pipe-in" script for mariadb:
 ```